 Whatever the reason for the average image size creeping up, if images are not optimized before they go live, or auto-optimized on upload, it won’t take long for your newest content to under-perform.

 This may sound like a strange culprit, but it definitely happens.
-A CMS and/or plugin modifies the local Apache config file (.htaccess) and in the process, wipes out a bunch of browser caching or compression directives.
+A CMS and/or plugin modifies the local Apache config file (.htaccess), and in the process, wipes out a bunch of browser caching or compression directives.

 Marketers love their tools.
-They provide great insights into all kinds of metrics to help make informed decisions.
-From page views and click-throughs to heat maps and scroll tracking.
-But sometimes they love their tools too much—and subsequently have their dev team install a bunch of 3rd party scripts into the code.
+They provide great insights into all kinds of metrics to help make informed decisions, from page views and click-throughs to heat maps and scroll tracking.
+But sometimes they love their tools too much—and subsequently, have their dev team install a bunch of 3rd party scripts into the code.

 With the advent of Google Tag Manager, marketers can even insert some of these scripts themselves, which opens its own can of worms that we won’t get into.
 We’re big fans of GTM in general for the agility and visibility it brings to marketing teams, but as a developer that knows the value of site speed, you still need to understand all the code that’s going into your site.

-CMS and Updates to Plugins, Extensions, Modules
+Updates to Your CMS, Plugins, Extensions, and Modules

 Regardless of your CMS, you should be keeping up with core updates for security patching and enhanced functionality.
 Sometimes, the updates are improvements to code efficiency.
 Plus, you don’t want to fall so far behind that when you finally address updates, they are of the large, complicated, headache variety.
 Iterative updates for the win!